Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Fixed an issue with the travel cost formula when the crew field was empty
 * Fixed an issue with roll buttons referencing the old "name" attribute instead of character_name
-* Fixed the tranlation for Initiative
+* Fixed the translation for Initiative

 ### 2.4.4